 Now, meditation deserves its own blog post, but here’s the basic gist of it:

 Meditation will physically strengthen and stabilize your brain – you will gain more control over your emotions, your brain won’t tire nearly as fast and as much, and more importantly, it will give your brain some much-needed rest from the modern day over-stimulation.

-No matter who you are, no matter what you do, no matter how old you are, you NEED to meditate.
+No matter who you are, what you do or how old you are, you NEED to meditate.

 Meditation is the greatest thing you can do that will significantly improve the quality of your life.